We aim to meet the highest standards of corporate governance and ethics throughout our operations.

 We apply the Wates Corporate Governance Principles, which provide guidance for large private companies.
 These principles guide us in our approach to good corporate governance and disclosures on our purpose and leadership, board composition, directors’ responsibilities, opportunity and risk, remuneration, and stakeholder relationships and engagement.

-ESG governance
+Sustainability governance

 Tax and transparency